rust-lang/rust-wiki-backup/Note-0.5-priorities.md

 These are the last vestige of modes.
 Finish https://github.com/mozilla/rust/issues/3271

+### Explicit self, freezable data structures (nmatsakis)

+I would like to move map over the freezable version.
+This requires using a trait with explicit self.
+There are some bugs that prevent this from working which I haven't fully written up yet.
+Probably more I haven't found yet.
+In general we should transition to making explicit self mandatory.

 ### Complete the fn type transition (nmatsakis)

 The fn types are a mess right now.
 They are unsound in various ways (#2829, #3696, perhaps others), you can't have a fully const-ified send-map, and we don't support one-shot closures (#2549).
 This should be rectified.